Mesothelioma.com - Helping Mesothelioma Patients Since 1996 call

 Asbestos Lawsuits Against Chattem Inc.

-Juries have repeatedly ordered powder manufacturers to compensate asbestos cancer victims.
+There is currently a steady rise in litigation against talcum powder product manufacturers.
 Lawsuits can result in compensation through mesothelioma settlements or verdicts.
 Experienced mesothelioma law firms can help victims understand their options.
 These specialized asbestos lawyers know how to build strong cases and get victims the compensation they are owed.

 Sources